bump-sh/docs/src/_guides/openapi/code-first-rails.md

   gem 'rspec-rails'
   gem 'rswag'
   ```

 **Step 2:** Install the new dependencies and run the rswag generator.
   ```bash
   bundle install
   ```
-  You'll need to run the [rspec](https://rspec.info/) generator if you are not already using rspec.
+  You'll need to run the [rspec](https://rspec.info/) generator if it's the first time you use rspec.
   ```
   rails generate rspec:install
   ```